dk14/wolfram-mega/docs/oracles.md

 ## Oracle Endpoint MAD-slashing

 `contract` field in `Commitment` is meant for providing blockchain transactions commiting to SLA.

-Slashing (blockchain-ensured Service Layer Agreement) is a secondary feature in Mega, since any fault hurts PoW-aquired identitites.
+Slashing (blockchain-ensured Service Layer Agreement) is a secondary feature in Mega, since any fault primarily hurts PoW-aquired identitites.

 ### Quorum Slashing
 Nevertheless, we provide `slashing.ts` example for `generateSLA` for `contract` commitment field.
 We propose pairwise quorum commitments in `slashing.ts`.
 In the essence they are special case of binary option.
-Thus we provide BTC-DLC implementation.
+Thus we provide [BTC-DLC-based](https://adiabat.github.io/dlc.pdf) implementation for a slasher - Descreet Log Contract is perfect for binary options.

-Except SLA binary option would keep initial distribution of funds intact.
-If Alice puts 5 satochi into an escrow, and Bob puts 10 satochi into an escrow.
-Then regardless of the outcome, Alice gets 5 satochi and Bob gets 10 satochi.
+Unlike vanillabiinary call, SLA binary option would keep initial distribution of funds intact:
+- if Alice puts 5 satochi into an escrow, and Bob puts 10 satochi into an escrow.
+Then *regardless of the outcome*, Alice gets 5 satochi and Bob gets 10 satochi.

-The trick is: in order to unlock funds, oracles either have to conspire to avoid MAD (which is possible under regular pledge scenario)
+- The trick is: in order to unlock funds, oracles either have to conspire to avoid MAD (which is possible under regular pledge scenario)
-Or they have to agree on data (pairwise).
+  - or they have to agree on data (pairwise).

  ```
  Pledge refunds: partial quorums (2 of 3) refunded partially (e.g. pledge1 and pledge2).